Zerolxgic/Zerolxgic/README.md

 - **Learning**: I am actively seeking guidance and resources to improve my understanding of data structures and algorithms.
 Strengthening these skills is a key focus for me as I prepare for technical interviews and strive to enhance my problem-solving abilities.
 I am open to mentorship, peer study groups, and practical projects that will help me master these critical concepts and apply them effectively in real-world scenarios.

 ### Personal life
-- I’m balancing my full-time job as a maintenance technician with being a husband and father to five daughters, all while teaching myself computer science and web development, amongst other hobbies.
+- Balancing my full-time job as a maintenance technician with being a husband and father to five daughters is no small feat, but it’s a challenge I embrace daily.
+On top of that, I’m self-teaching computer science and web development, driven by a love for learning and a desire to build a better future for my family.

 ### Skills I'm learning.